-As far as we know, all life stages of the Pacific Coast tick can transmit Rocky Mountain spotted fever.
-Both nymphs and adults can transmit 364D Rickettsiosis, tularemia, as well as bovine anaplasmosis to cattle.
+Even though not much is actually known about the Pacific Coast tick, as far as we know, all life stages of the tick can transmit Rocky Mountain Spotted Fever.
+Both nymphs and adults can transmit 364D Rickettsiosis, Tularemia, as well as Bovine Anaplasmosis to cattle.
 These ticks also have been implicated in cases of tick-bite paralysis in cattle, deer, and horses.

 American dog ticks prefer grassy areas with low vegetation where larger animals commonly pass by and thrive in areas that are also accessible to humans.
 When these ticks latch on to dogs, they are brought into the home and can potentially be transferred to humans.
 American dog ticks are extremely resilient and are able to survive for 2-3 years without feeding.

 This is one of the most widely distributed ticks in California.
 It is found throughout the state except for the very dry regions of the central valley and the southeastern desert region.
 The only other areas it has been collected in are Oregon and Baja, Mexico.